jaraco/inflect/README.rst

 VERSION
 =======

-This document describes version 0.2.4 of inflect.py
+This document describes the latest version of inflect.

 INSTALLATION
 ============

-``pip install -e git+https://github.com/pwdyson/inflect.py#egg=inflect``
+``pip install inflect``

 SYNOPSIS
 ========